6.19.2026

 Children of God, we need to remember that our faith is not optimism, bootstrap positive thinking, a hunch, sentimentality, merely faith in faith, or a feeling.

-According to Hebrews 10:39, faith is protection.
+According to Hebrews 10:39, faith is soul protection.
 It preserves the soul.

 According to Hebrews 11:1, faith is filled with "future certitude" and "visual certitude."